nmagera07/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions are used to have data persist across requests.
+Eg: you don't have to login each time you visit a new page

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt has a few features, namely: hashes passwords, implements salting and hashing rounds.
+Passwords are pretty safe if those 3 implementations are used.

 - [ ] What does bcrypt do to slow down attackers?

+    Hashes passwords, so it's tougher for a hacker to crack the password.
+The hacker would have to know the hash, know the type of algorithm used, and how many rounds were used to generate the hash in the first place.

 - [ ] What are the three parts of the JSON Web Token?

+    The header, payload and signature.

 ## Minimum Viable Product